Autumn Budget 2024 – what it means for you and your clients

 Changes to the taxation of non-UK domiciles

-The Chancellor confirmed that the abolition of the remittance basis and removal of the concept of domicile for tax purposes will be go ahead from the 6 April 2025.
+The Chancellor confirmed that the abolition of the remittance basis and removal of the concept of domicile for tax purposes will go ahead from the 6 April 2025.
 This is to be replaced with a new Foreign Income and Gains (FIG) regime which is determined by UK residency rather than domicile.

 Individuals who become UK resident having been non-resident for more than 10 years will not pay UK tax on their overseas income and gains for the first four tax years of UK residence and will be free to bring these funds to the UK free of any additional tax.
 They will continue to pay tax on their UK income and gains in the normal way.

 Currently someone who is non-UK domicile is only subject to UK IHT on assets situated in the UK.
-However, they become subject IHT on their worldwide assets if they become UK domicile or deemed domicile.
+However, they become subject to IHT on their worldwide assets if they become UK domicile or deemed domicile.

 From 6 April 2025, IHT will apply on worldwide assets where someone is deemed to be a long-term resident.
 This is typically where someone has been resident in the UK for more than 10 years in the last 20 years.
 Where someone ceases to be UK resident they will remain subject to IHT for up to 10 years after leaving the UK.

-The IHT changes will also impact excluded property trusts with the settlor long term residence status at the time of any IHT charge rather than their domicile status at outset being the determining factor on with IHT may be due.
+The IHT changes will also impact excluded property trusts with the settlor long term residence status at the time of any IHT charge rather than their domicile status at outset being the determining factor on whether IHT may be due.

 Issued by a member of abrdn group, which comprises abrdn plc and its subsidiaries.